vivoaquatics/weasyprint/README.md

 *  **Resources aren't included in the PDF:** Images, CSS, or JavaScript does not seem to be downloading correctly in the PDF.
-This is due to the fact that wkhtmltopdf does not know where to find those files.
+This is due to the fact that weasyprint does not know where to find those files.
    Make sure you are using absolute paths (start with forward slash) to your resources.
 If you are using WeasyPrint to generate PDFs from a raw HTML source make sure you use complete paths (either file paths or